Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] MISSING FEATURE (Alban): For more flexibility during export, make the Hull display PER layer (it can be a small icon next to the eye icon)
 	- The visibility of the Hull + the Hull drawing info, such as color and line thickness should be set per layer
 	- Need a new BBM version to save the info in the file, and reload it
-- [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages:
-	- export several images with the cell numbers in the file name.
-Add a warning if the file exists?
 - [target 1.9] MISSING FEATURE #6 (Alban): Autosave.
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format